A Success Story

 As a supporting member, you can directly support the commitment of the Salzburg Cultural Association to youth and young talent work and help to realise a wide variety of projects.
 In return, you enjoy attractive advantages as a Red/Silver/Gold Card holder.
 You can find more information here.

-In 2018, the Salzburg Cultural Association organised a total of around 90 concerts, lectures, street theatre performances and Trakl readings for almost 90,000 visitors.
+In 2019, the Salzburg Cultural Association organised a total of 99 concerts, lectures, street theatre performances and Trakl readings for almost 80,000 visitors.

 70% of subscribers attend each subscription concert on average.
-In the 2018/19 season, the Salzburg Cultural Association had a total of 4,995 subscribers (4,074 fixed subscriptions plus elective subscriptions).
+The Salzburg Cultural Association has a total of 4,900 subscribers.

 Presidium & Board of Trustees